Letterkenny Army Depot: 2000s

 In 2001, Letterkenny was recognized as the Center of Industrial and Technical Excellence (CITE) for Air Defense and Tactical Missile Ground Support Equipment, and the CITE for Mobile Electric Power Generation Equipment in 2005.

-Following the terrorist attacks of September 11, 2001, Letterkenny supported the Global War on Terrorism by retrofitting Ground Mobility Vehicles (GMVs), resetting AN/TWQ-1 Avengers and High-Mobility Multipurpose Wheeled Vehicles (HMMWVs), and recapping PATRIOT Missiles."
+Following the terrorist attacks of September 11, 2001, Letterkenny supported the War in Afghanistan (2001-2021) and U.S. participation in the Iraq War (2003–2010) by retrofitting Ground Mobility Vehicles (GMVs), resetting AN/TWQ-1 Avengers and High-Mobility Multipurpose Wheeled Vehicles (HMMWVs), and recapping PATRIOT Missiles."

 Using Lean manufacturing concepts, Letterkenny transformed its 318,000 sq.ft. vehicle building into a flexible manufacturing floor.
 Each work bay was fitted with identical capabilities in order to meet the challenges of chemical and biological threats.
 Soon after, the Depot began private sector partnerships to "collaboratively share advantageous skill sets and unique capabilities."

 In 2005, Letterkenny was recognized with the silver Shingo Prize for Excellence in Manufacturing for the PATRIOT Missile Launcher.
 This prize, which was the first for an Army depot, led to the first of eight Shingo awards the Depot would receive.
 Others were awarded based on work in areas including: "HMMWVs, Generators, Biological Integrated Detection Systems (BIDS), PATRIOT Systems, and Aviation Ground Power Units (AGPU)."
 That same year, BRAC named Letterkenny as First in Military Value for Tactical Wheeled Vehicles.

 Efforts during the 2000s focused largely on the following: cranes, generators, HMMWVs, the PATRIOT Recapitalization program, medium mine protected vehicles (MMPV), and mine resistant ambush protected (MRAP) systems.